SPECIALTY BILLING — COMPREHENSIVE THERAPY (PT / OT / ST)

 RTM CPT REFERENCE CODEBOOK

 RTM billing compliance errors are costly and avoidable.
-Here’s the complete reference for how each code
+Here’s the complete reference for how each code works and the rules Clientele enforces on every claim.

 INITIAL SETUP & EDU